woutervanranst/Arius/README.md

 #### Arguments

-  --dedup                                       Deduplicate the chunks in the binary files [default: False] --fasthash                                    Use the cached hash of a file (faster, do not use in an archive where
-                                                file contents change) [default: False]

 | Argument | Description | Notes |
 | - | - | - |
 | &#x2011;&#x2011;accountname, &#x2011;n | Storage Account Name